 Generally, we do not expect a given company's business profile to exactly match each of the attributes listed for a given scoring category.
 We typically assign the factor score based on the alpha category for which the company has the greatest number of characteristics.
 However, there may be cases in which one characteristic is sufficiently important to a particular company's credit profile that it has a large influence on the factor score.
-For example, significant market exposure in a segment where market conditions do not support longer-term contracts may limit a company's score to B or lower even if the company benefits from high barriers to entry.

-Factor: Profitability and Efficiency (5% weight)
+Factor: Profitability (10% weight)